 - Offload the work.
 For example, an HR generalist who is de-energized by legal work could offload their work to another team member who is more energized by it.

-For example, an HR leader whose top strength is love of learning can help design people's programs out of the latest science.
+- An HR leader whose top strength is "Love of Learning" can help design people's programs out of the latest science.

 Managers can also encourage employees to batch de-energizing work during a specific time of the week.
 By clarifying the role and helping team members maximize energizing work, managers provide the support team members need to grow in their careers.